| Slackers' Network Internal Documentation |

 Good Thing™.

-provides many advantages (for X users)
+zwgcplus provides many advantages (for X users)

-over the standard zwgc
+over the standard zwgc.
+A zwgcplus

 tutorial is also forthcoming.